HIDFlowNet: A Flow-Based Deep Network for Hyperspectral Image Denoising: Related Works

-Flow-based generative models have shown promising results in a variety of applications, including image generation \cite{ren2020deep, han2019clothflow, yu2020wavelet}, speech synthesis \cite{prenger2019waveglow, valle2020flowtron, cong2021glow}, and physics simulations \cite{gao2020event, deng2020modeling}.
+Flow-based generative models have shown promising results in a variety of applications, including image generation \cite{ren2020deep}, speech synthesis \cite{cong2021glow}, and physics simulations \cite{deng2020modeling}.
 These models transform a complex distribution into a known simple distribution (e.g., Gaussian Distribution) with an invertible network so that diverse samples can be obtained by sampling in the known latent space and performing inverse transforms.
 For example, NICE \cite{dinh2014nice} stacks several additive coupling layers and a rescaling layer to learn manifolds.
 Based on NICE, RealNVP \cite{dinh2016density} further proposes affine coupling layers with masked convolution to improve fitting ability.
-Glow \cite{kingma2018glow} employs invertible 1 × 1 convolutions to perform channel permutations and actnorm layers to accelerate training.
-Recently, flow-based models which model complex conditional distribution have been increasingly proposed to tackle various tasks \cite{ardizzone2019guided, sun2019dual}.
-SRFlow \cite{lugmayr2020srflow} models the conditional distribution of high-resolution images given corresponding low-resolution images, enabling the trained model to predict diverse high-resolution images.
+Glow \cite{kingma2018glow} employs invertible 1$\times$1 convolutions to perform channel permutations and actnorm layers to accelerate training.
+Recently, flow-based models have been increasingly applied to various computer vision tasks.
+For example, SRFlow \cite{lugmayr2020srflow} models the conditional distribution of high-resolution images given corresponding low-resolution images, enabling the trained model to predict diverse high-resolution photos.
 VideoFlow \cite{kumar2019videoflow} predicts high-quality stochastic multi-frame videos based on past observations using a normalizing flow.
-In this paper, we follow this research line and further exploit the application of flow-based methods in HSI denoising task.
+In this paper, we follow this research line and further exploit the application of flow-based methods in the HSI denoising task.

-\section{THE PROPOSED METHOD}
+\section{The Proposed Method}

 In this section, we provide a detailed description of our proposed HIDFlowNet.
 Firstly, we present the problem of the ill-posed nature of HSI denoising and then introduce conditional flow models.
 Next, we illustrate the network structure of HIDFlowNet in detail.